 Consumers’ preferences for interacting with service providers the majority of the time for non-urgent matters

-Despite a wave of digitization during COVID-19, service providers have more to streamline
+Despite the digitization wave during COVID-19, service providers need further streamlining

 On the surface, the widespread digitization driven by COVID-19 was a major success.
 Forty-one percent of consumers said their service providers became more digital, and therefore, more convenient to use after the shift to remote operations due to the pandemic.